27 Best Travel Planning Tools and Apps

 GPSmyCity is an app that features self-guided city walks in 1,000+ cities worldwide – from Voodoo tours in New Orleans to the best things to do in Moscow.
 Of course, this essential tool also provides travel inspiration.

-The app includes detailed tour route maps and powerful navigation features, to guide you from one sight to the next.
+The app includes detailed tour route maps and powerful navigation features to guide you from one sight to the next.
 You can follow GPSmyCity’s expert guides or take their suggestions and create your own custom walking tours.

 It’s a great way to plan and explore all of the best tourist attractions on your own and at your own pace.
 Another awesome thing about this app…you have the option to “upgrade” any walking tour and download it, so it will work offline.

 No internet connection, no cellular data, no problem!
 (It costs $1.99 per tour to upgrade, or you can get a yearly subscription for $12.99 for unlimited upgrades.)
-This way you can access offline maps and offers a user-friendly interface.
+This way, you can access offline maps and offers a user-friendly interface.

-I, personally, love this because any time we are on a trip and trying to navigate…finding a data connection can be tricky.
+I love this because any time we are on a trip and trying to navigate…finding a data connection can be tricky.
 Plus, having GPS running in the background drains your battery life, big time.

 But these are problems you won’t have to worry about with GPSmyCity!